 If you’ve been wondering the same thing, it’s because you can’t log in.
 Besides the mobile app, which Ryan covered, the desktop and web applications are no longer being supported.
 In addition, HootSuite also has their own mobile app – so the choice is yours.

 An alternative to this problem is using HootSuite’s social network app.
 Currently there is no specific desktop application, but there is a workaround that we have mentioned here on MakeUseOf.
-Justin talked about it in his article 5 Ways To Blur The Line Between Web Apps & Desktop Apps:
+Justin talked about it in his article:

 Did you know, however, that you can add direct shortcuts to such applications on your computer?
 Simply open a new tab, then right-click the application’s icon.
 You’ll see an “add shortcut” option.
 Click that and you’ll be able to add an icon, either to your system’s menu or your desktop.
 This works on Windows, Mac and Linux, so try it out.

 Another option is once you’re signed into HootSuite, go to the Settings drop down menu (shown above), hover over “Tools” and then click “Create application shortcuts”.
 Then choose which places you’d like the shortcut to be placed (shown below).
 This isn’t installing anything, but simply placing a link onto your desktop.

 The HootSuite app is quite intuitive and easy to use.
 It’s no doubt a superior option for managing your social networks.
 There are lots of options available, a few of them being support for multiple Twitter accounts, Facebook (accounts and pages), LinkedIn, Google+ pages, Foursquare, Myspace, WordPress and Mixi.

 In addition, there are numerous social network apps that you can use to connect other external services like YouTube, Tumblr and more to HootSuite.